opnsense/docs/source/manual/how-tos/caddy.rst

 ----------------------------------------
-HOW TO: Reverse Proxy the OPNsense WebUI
+How-To: Reverse Proxy the OPNsense WebUI
 ----------------------------------------

 * Open the OPNsense WebUI in a Browser (e.g. Chrome or Firefox).
 Inspect the certificate.
 Copy the SAN for later use, for example ``OPNsense.localdomain``.